soheljapanwala/C-/README.md

-C++ Code for students database using Vector and sorting by GPA, credits and Application order
+C++ Code for creating a Student's database using Vector and sorting by GPA, credits and Application order